 One thing to be aware of is that Cloudways don’t actually run their own servers.
-They basically provision servers from well known VPS providers, then set them up for optimal WordPress performance.
+They provision servers from well-known VPS providers, then set them up for optimal WordPress performance.
 This includes managing the security updates, and giving you technical support.

 I’m telling you this because the cost of Cloudways depends on the size of the server you choose, as well as the actual server provider you go for.

-Currently, there are five providers to choose from if you use Cloudways.
-They are Vultr, Digital Ocean, Linode, Google Cloud Platform (GCP), and Amazon Web Services (AWS).
+Currently, there are three providers to choose from if you use Cloudways.
+They are Digital Ocean,, Google Cloud Platform (GCP), and Amazon Web Services (AWS).

-The first three of these offer easy to understand pricing.
+The Digital Ocean offering has the easiest pricing to understand.
 There is a fixed monthly cost for each server, which increases based on the capabilities of the server.

 You can see full pricing for all their plans here.

-Even these low-cost servers offer a generous 1TB of bandwidth, which should be enough for most users especially when paired with a free content delivery network (CDN) like Cloudflare.
+Even their low-cost servers offer a generous 1TB of bandwidth, which should be enough for most users especially when paired with a free content delivery network (CDN) like Cloudflare.

 A CDN stores copies of your most commonly used files, such as images, on servers around the world.
 This improves the performance of your website to users located further away from your server, and also reduces your servers bandwidth use.